 The Carbs Role In Muscle Building – Energy

 Carbohydrates yield an abundant supply of energy to the body.
 They are also protein sparing because their availability allows protein to perform its primary function of building tissue instead of supplying energy.

 There are three types of carbohydrates: monosaccharides, disaccharides and polysaccharides.
 Monosaccharides and disaccharides are classified as simple carbohydrates; polysaccharides are complex carbs.

 Examples of simple carbohydrates are sugars such as glucose, fructose, galactose, maltose, sucrose and lactose.
 Complex carbohydrates are starches such as rice, beans, peas, potatoes, yams and so forth.

-Except for fiber, the body converts the different types of carbohydrates into readily available fuel called glucose, which resides within the blood and cells but is primarily stored within the muscle and the liver in a complex form called glycogen.
+Except for fiber, the body converts the different types of carbohydrates into readily available fuel.
+This is glucose, which resides within the blood and cells.
+It’s primarily stored within the muscle and the liver in a complex form called glycogen.